 What is Meditation?

-One of the most interesting things about this recently studying of reducing anxiety with meditation is that after every 20-minutes session, the participants reported a significant reduction in anxiety.
+Not only does anxiety meditation help reduce your cortisol levels over time, it also works almost instantly.
+In one study that looks at the effects of meditation after every 20-minutes session, the participants reported a significant reduction in anxiety.
 From a scientific standpoint, this is the result of the brain activating the anterior cingulate cortex, anterior insula and ventromedial prefrontal cortex, which are areas of the brain that control worrying.

 Another study that analyzed 15 healthy people with everyday anxiety both before and after the mindfulness meditation discovered that anxiety was reduced by up to 49%.
 The best part?
-This shows that as little as a few minutes of calming meditation each day can significantly reduce your anxiety too.
+This shows that as little as a few minutes of calming anxiety meditation each day can significantly improve your symptoms.

 Another study conducted by Johns Hopkins University found, after 47 trials, that more can be done than just reducing anxiety with meditation.
 In fact, they found that meditation helped ease various psychological stresses, such as anxiety, depression and pain.